 Click here to check if you live within our catchment area

-Adult Registration - complete a registration form (GMS1) and a Health Questionnaire, which can be downloaded here.
-Please bring BOTH of these forms into the surgery.
+Adult Registration - complete a registration form (GMS1) and a Medical Questionnaire 16+, Please bring BOTH of these forms into the surgery.

-Child Registration (Under 16s) - complete a registration form (GMS1) and a Child Health Questionnaire, which can be downloaded here.
-Please bring BOTH of these forms into the surgery.
+Child Registration (Under 16s) - complete a registration form (GMS1) and a Child Health Questionnaire, Please bring BOTH of these forms into the surgery.

-When you register, we will ask you (over 16s) to make an appointment to see the practice nurse/HCA for a new patient medical.
+When you register, we will ask anyone over 16 to make an appointment to see the practice nurse/HCA for a new patient medical.
 This will ensure that our records are accurate and are up-to-date.

 Please ensure you have your NHS number, you can find this by contacting your current surgery.
 We cannot register you without this.
-We will also require proof of identity before we can process your registration.
+We will also require proof of identity and your signature before we can process your registration.

 Accepted identification (it is preferable photo ID is seen):